linchangyi1/Awesome-Touch/README.md

 ## Sensors

 ### For New Researchers
-If you are a new researcher in vision-based tactile sensing, you may begin with these papers because they propse sensors with quite different principles.
+If you are a new researcher in vision-based tactile sensing, you may begin with these papers because they propose sensors with quite different principles.

 - [Measurement of force vector field of robotic finger using vision-based haptic sensor](https://ieeexplore.ieee.org/abstract/document/4650712), Sato et al., IROS 2008

-- [Combining finger vision and optical tactile sensing: Reducing and handling errors while cutting vegetables](https://ieeexplore.ieee.org/abstract/document/7803400), Yamaguchi et al., Humanoids 2016

 - [GelSight: High-Resolution Robot Tactile Sensors for Estimating Geometry and Force](https://www.mdpi.com/1424-8220/17/12/2762), Yuan et al., MDPI Sensors 2017